 What types of jobs can I get from studying Engineering?

-There is a wide range of employment opportunities from each branch of engineering, and the skills gained through the degree course will help students develop vital attributes that employers look for whilst also being able to cope with interview situations, internships and working with others.
+There is a wide range of employment opportunities from each branch of engineering, and the skills gained through the degree course will help students develop vital attributes that employers look for while also being able to cope with interview situations, internships and working with others.

 Additionally, completing a sandwich degree involving a placement year will offer students the chance to network with industry experts and maybe even a job at the end of it.